 Most home insurance companies offer a minimum of $100,000 of liability coverage, and allow that amount to be increased to between $300,000 and $1 million.
 The difference in premium when you opt for higher liability coverage can be small, so we recommend choosing higher limits on your policy if you can afford it.
 For example, here are some sample costs of different liability insurance limits at State Farm:

 |Liability Amount||State Farm Total Monthly Rate|

-If your total assets exceed the limit of your home insurance policy's liability clause, consider purchasing an umbrella policy to provide extra liability protection.
+If you you have a large amount of assets or regularly participate in high-liability activities, consider purchasing an umbrella policy to provide extra liability protection.
 For example, if someone files a lawsuit against you for $1 million, and your home insurance policy has a $500,000 limit, you'd be liable for the additional $500,000.
 But if you have an umbrella policy that provides supplemental coverage of up to $1 million, your umbrella policy would pay the additional $500,000 after your liability coverage is exhausted.

 What Regional Risks are Excluded from My Policy?

 Finally, you should consider if any regional factors pose a risk to your house, and whether those threats are excluded from a standard home insurance policy.
 Most home insurance policies have an open peril list of covered events that protect against most common disasters.
 However, hazards such as regional flooding are typically excluded, and require a separate policy in order to gain coverage.